 We often feature expert speakers to bring us the most current information on research, prevention, and treatment.
-We have been fortunate to have heard the world’s leading doctors and researchers.
-Some of our speakers have come from The Sidney Kimmel Institute, the Burnham Institute, Stanford Dept. of Urology, Alvarado Department of Pathology, UCSD Department of Radiology and Oncology to name a few.
+We have been fortunate to have heard from leading doctors and researchers.
+Some of our speakers have come from UCSD Departments of Radiology, Urology and Oncology, Prostate Oncology Specialists, Phoenix Molecular Imaging, Genesis Healthcare Partners, California Protons Cancer Treatment Center and Imaging Healthcare Specialists to name a few.
 Several times a year we have round table meetings where we discuss our own treatments and conditions.

-We now have a membership of approximately 600 men from all over San Diego County.
+We now have a membership of approximately 850 men from all over San Diego County.
 We produce a monthly newsletter with our calendar of events, reviews of our speakers, and reviews of books and articles.
-We mail approximately 150 and email another 450.
+We email approximately 800 and mail approximately 50.
 The average attendance at our meetings; is 60-100.
 However, we have held conferences where we have attracted 200 people.

 We have had a definite impact on the community.
-Our President, Lyle LaRosh, was awarded the National Patients Advocacy Award at the 2009 Prostate Cancer Research Institute annual conference.
-During the conference our group was lauded as the best of 1,800 in the U.S.
+Our past president, Lyle LaRosh, was awarded the National Patients Advocacy Award at the 2009 Prostate Cancer Research Institute annual conference.
+Director Gene Van Vleet was awarded the same honor at the 2014 Conference.